televandalist/RADocsTEMP/docs/sort/Systems-Memory-Mapping.md

 # Work in Progress

-This page details how the memory of each supported system is mapped.
+This page details how the memory of each supported system is mapped!

 Memory banks as registered in the RA emulators are defined [here](https://github.com/RetroAchievements/RAIntegration/blob/master/src/data/ConsoleContext.cpp).